Aetopia/Flarial-Loader/README.md

   - Injection is performed directly within the application instead of using a stub dynamic link library.

+- UWP App Suspension Prevention

+  - Enables debug mode for Minecraft: Bedrock Edition preventing it from suspending.

 ## Usage

 - Download the latest release from [GitHub Releases](https://github.com/Aetopia/Flarial.Loader/releases/latest).